-EMS 2622.
+EMS 2622C.
 Paramedic III.
-The Capstone phase of the Paramedic program.
-This course builds upon the advanced life support knowledge, skills, assessments, treatments, and experiences attained in EMS2620 and EMS2621 with additional advanced level training and certifications.
+Paramedic III is the Capstone phase of the Paramedic Program.
+This lab builds upon the advanced life support knowledge, skills, assessments, treatments, and experiences attained in EMS 2620 and EMS 2621 with additional advanced level training and certifications.
 This course prepares the student for state licensure, national certification, and employment as a competent entry-level Paramedic.
-Lab, clinical, field experience, and Team Leader field internship included.
-Prerequisite: EMS 2621.
-The goal of the department is "to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective
+Clinical practice is in the Physician Shadow Team Lead Internship (336 hours).
+360 total hours.
+Prerequisites: EMS 2621C.
+12 semester hours credit.
+[O]